THUBear-wjy/LogGrep/README.md

 ``./thulr_cmdline ../example_zip/Apache "error and Invalid URI in request"``

 # Usage instructions
-To use LogGrep to compress and query their logs, users needs
+To use LogGrep to compress and query their logs, users need
 ## Step 1: preprocess logs
 Process original big log file as a folder such as ./DIR (like one of the foler under ./example/), insider which original log file is cut as several log blocks (each is no larger than 64MB).
 ## Step 2: compress logs